BURNHAM & DISTRICT MODEL RAILWAY CLUB.

 Very little is known about him as were so many from that era

-7 PLANK OPEN with a choice of a COAL LOAD 13 LEFT or TIMBER LOAD.
-1 LEFT
+7 PLANK OPEN with a COAL LOAD 7 LEFT

 In brick red livery with white script shaded black also black end irons running no. 4

 Pinney was a coal and general merchant carrying corn, timber, bricks, tiles, slates amongst other commodities

 The railway line to Lyme Regis was closed in 1965

 VAN in grey, running no.5, yellow script with red shading and a white roof.

 One of somerset many breweries, had a number of changes of ownership.